kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 ### Automating One-time Edits with Functions

-The `kpt fn`set of commands enable you to execute programs called _kpt functions_.
-These programs are packaged as containers and take in YAML files, modify or validate them, and then output YAML.
+The `kpt fn` set of commands enable you to execute programs called _kpt functions_.
+These programs are packaged as containers and take in YAML files, mutate or validate them, and then output YAML.

-For instance, you can use a function (`gcr.io/kpt-fn/search-replace:v0.1`)to search and replace all the occurrences of the `app` key in the `spec` section of the YAML document (`spec.**.app`) and set the value to `my-nginx`.
+For instance, you can use a function (`gcr.io/kpt-fn/search-replace:v0.1`) to search and replace all the occurrences of the `app` key in the `spec` section of the YAML document (`spec.**.app`) and set the value to `my-nginx`.

-You can use the `kpt fn eval` command to run this mutation on your local files a single time.
+You can use the `kpt fn eval` command to run this mutation on your local files a single time:

 ```shell
 $ kpt fn eval --image gcr.io/kpt-fn/search-replace:v0.1 -- by-path='spec.**.app' put-value=my-nginx